Hotel room door with ghost mist

 But the building wasn’t always a hotel.
 When it was unveiled in 1924, the towering structure had one purpose: to offer medical care.
 This is why the gargoyles mentioned above all portray a different medical ailment.

 For 50 years, the building was known as the Medical Arts Building.
 During that time, while countless lives were saved, many were also lost.
-This could be the foundation behind the now-hotel’s mysterious sightings.
+This tragic history could be the foundation behind the now-hotel’s mysterious sightings, making it one of the most talked-about haunted hotels in San Antonio.

 Is the Emily Morgan Hotel Haunted?

-The Emily Morgan Hotel proudly leans into its spectral reputation, even having a page on its website dedicated to the happenings observed within its walls.
+The Emily Morgan Hotel proudly leans into its spectral reputation, even featuring a page on its website dedicated to the eerie happenings reported within its walls.
+With its dark history and countless ghost stories, it’s no surprise the hotel is considered one of the most haunted places in San Antonio.

 There are several epicenters of activity within the building, with several related to its medical past.
 However, its proximity to an American landmark could also be the source of some of the eerie affairs.